dev-vickie/denote/README.md

 ## Introduction

-Denote is an opensource application that i am building for my classmates to easily manage and access class notes.
+Denote is an opensource application built for my classmates to easily manage and access class notes.
+The core objectives are:
+ * To have all notes related to a specific unit together.
+ * Authenticated uses can access the notes any time they need.
+ * Save on space taken on the notes when stored locally.
+ * Students can access notes of previous semesters.

+# Stack
+* Flutter UI
+* Firebase

+## Main Features
+#
 ![auth_login](https://user-images.githubusercontent.com/56781148/220371846-23169c59-8942-4c83-9a32-1b8c258ac0b2.png)